tousifinity/IoT-Client-Server-Communication/README.md

 - The client sends HTTP GET requests to fetch temperature and humidity data from the server.
 - The data is displayed on a 16x2 LCD screen connected to the ESP8266.

+### 2. Server (Web Interface)

+The server serves a web page showing the real-time temperature and humidity data.
+It updates every 10 seconds.